 During the DH2017 conference in Montreal, the AVinDH SIG will organize it’s third workshop on Monday 7 August 2017.
 This year’s theme will be ‘Computer Vision in Digital Humanities‘.

 This workshop will focus on how computer vision can be applied within the realm of Audiovisual Materials in Digital Humanities.
 During the workshop, attendees will both present (ongoing) work on applying computer vision and experiment with computer vision in their own work in a hands-on session.
-The call for abstracts is now online.

 The workshop will consist of

 - A keynote by Lindsay King & Peter Leonard (Yale University) on “Processing Pixels: Towards Visual Culture Computation”.

 This talk will focus on an array of algorithmic image analysis techniques, from simple to cutting-edge, on materials ranging from 19th century photography to 20th century fashion magazines.
 We’ll consider colormetrics, hue extraction, facial detection, and neural network-based visual similarity.
 We’ll also consider the opportunities and challenges of obtaining and working with large-scale image collections.

 Lindsay King is the Associate Director for Access and Research Services in the Haas Arts Library at Yale University.
 She oversees public services–including reference, instruction, outreach, and digital services–supporting students and faculty in art, history of art, architecture, drama, theater studies and dance.
 Her research interests include art patronage, fashion history, and applications of digital humanities methods in the visual and performing arts.